Biggest river island in Europe most endangered by drought

 Drought induced by climate change will afftect agriculture in Slovakia.

-According to a new Institute of Environmental Policy (IEP) analysis, the most endangered area in the country will be Žitný Ostrov, spanning the southern parts of Bratislava, Trnava and Nitra Regions. Žitný ostrov, also the biggest river island in Europe, contains Slovakia's largest reserves of drinking water.
+According to a new Institute of Environmental Policy (IEP) analysis, the most endangered area in the country will be the Žitný Ostrov island, spanning the southern parts of Bratislava, Trnava and Nitra Regions. Žitný Ostrov, also the biggest river island in Europe, contains Slovakia's largest reserves of drinking water.

 IEP analysts say that Žitný Ostrov is an extremely important agriculture area.
 That is why it has been mostly deforested.
 However, that is also why the risk is so high when it comes to drought.